 Well... this is something we honestly haven't anticipated when we pictured our son's first birthday!
 Viktor is turning one in a couple of weeks, so instead of a friendly gathering, we're going to be - just as many people around the globe - celebrating it in a very intimate family circle.
 Viktor, daddy, grandpa and … Continue reading Celebrating Children’s Birthday Party During Quarantine

-For some parents, this may seem easier said than done!
-Getting a child to finish eating (and be satisfied with how much they've had) can be a challenge.
-Luckily, it's been the very thing that works fantastic in our family - my son has never left anything sitting on the plate, and it isn't because … Continue reading Getting A Young Child To Finish The Meal Without Bribe Or Punishment
+Big update: I just published the audiobook version of my free book, Solid Food 101.
+If you were about to read this post, I think you’ll love it.
+Listen to it here: https://youtu.be/kE-u3qQamdQ For some parents, this may seem easier said than done!
+Getting a child to finish eating (and be satisfied with how much they've had) … Continue reading Getting A Young Child To Finish The Meal Without Bribe Or Punishment

 For my family, since my son has been born, sleeping separately has never been an option - mostly because we've never had an extra room to put him in.
 After a couple of months into motherhood, I've noticed that there's a trend of separating babies in a different room.
 I often wonder why that is, … Continue reading Benefits Of Baby Sleeping In Your Room